MrVSiK/code-green/workshop/workshop-designer.md

 2. Add and connect IoT devices to your hub
 3. Send data from IoT devices for analysis
 4. Extract data from hub
-5. Develop a model and predict the ideal time
+5. Develop a model and make a prediction